For new and continuing Staff Governors and those considering whether they would like to become a Staff Governor.

 The event will look at the importance of building good relationships with other members of the governing body, explore how difficult issues can be raised, and the balance between supporting and challenging the executive.

-11.00am Understanding HE governance, Catherine Baxter, University Secretary, Harper Adams University
+11am - Understanding HE governance - Dr Catherine Baxter, University Secretary, Harper Adams University

-12 noon Composition of governing bodies with headlines and insights from Advance HE Diversity of UK HE Governing Bodies Report, Aaron Porter, Associate Director (Governance), Advance HE
+12pm - Composition of governing bodies and findings from Advance Board Diversity report - Aaron Porter, Associate Director (Governance), Advance HE